tschudin/tinyssb/doc/documentation.md

 ```
 - PFX  = 10B   'tinyssb-v0', prefix for versioning packet formats
 - FID  = 32B   ed25519 public key (feed ID)
-- SEQ  =  4B   sequence number in big endian format
+- SEQ  =  4B   log sequence number in big endian format
 - PREV = 20B   message ID (MID) of preceding log entry
-- DMX  =  7B   demultiplexing, the hash value of the fields above, that are not
+- DMX  =  7B   demultiplexing, the hash value of the fields above (that are not
-               sent "on the wire"
+               sent "on the wire")
-- TYP  =  1B   signature algorithm and packet type
+- TYP  =  1B   packet type
 - PAYL = 48B   payload
 - SIG  = 64B   signature
 - MID  = 20B   messageID (hash value), used in "PREV" for the next message
 ```

-Note that the length of the field "PFX" is not restricted, as only its hash value is used (see below).
+Note that the length of the field `PFX` is not restricted, as only its hash value is used (see below).

 For notation purpose, we introduce the following fields:

 ```
 LOG_ENTRY_NAME     = PFX + FID + SEQ + PREV
    (to compute DMX)

 EXPANDED_LOG_ENTRY = LOG_ENTRY_NAME         + DMX + TYP + PAYL
                    = PFX + FID + SEQ + PREV + DMX + TYP + PAYL
    (to compute SIG)

 FULL_LOG_ENTRY     = EXPANDED_LOG_ENTRY                        + SIG
                    = LOG_ENTRY_NAME         + DMX + TYP + PAYL + SIG
                    = PFX + FID + SEQ + PREV + DMX + TYP + PAYL + SIG
    (to compute MID)
 ```

 #### Computing the hashes and signatures

-The demultiplexing field is a hash computed from the fields that are not sent on the wire:
+The demultiplexing field is a (truncated) hash computed from the fields that are not sent on the wire:

 ```
 DMX = sha256(PFX + FID + SEQ + PREV)[:7]